Shahablo/medcodepro/GroupProject/Design-Team/design-discussion.md

 - Separate class for CurrentJob so that it is easily distinguished from JobOffer as CurrentJob is related via (0..1 to 1) relationship but JobOffer is related via (0..* to 1) relationship with entrypoint class.

 Following cons were discussed:
-- UI transitions modelled here (bad)
+- UI transitions modeled here (bad)
 - No need for extra CompareJob class
-- Job Offer class can be removed and Main Menu can directly associate with Job class via 0..1 to * relationship for JobOffers
+- Job Offer class can be removed and MainMenu can directly associate with Job class via 0..1 to * relationship for JobOffers
 - No separate fields for Location input
 - Should be 0..1 to 1 between MainMenu and CurrentJob
 - Should be 0..1 to * between MainMenu and JobOffer
 - personalChoiceHolidays should be Integer (rather than Double)
-- Weight better represented as Integers rather than Double and this is a requirement in the assignment instructions
+- Weights are better represented as Integers rather than Double and this is a requirement in the assignment instructions
 - BonusAdjusted and SalaryAdjusted missing
 - Too many dependencies with ComparisonSettings class (3 classes)